-Our freedoms are being eroded.
+Our freedoms are being eroded!
+But a solution exists.

 When Maxime Bernier started the People’s Party of Canada, he got my attention.
 Here was something I could get behind!
 A political home, and a flag I want to wave.
 I have always admired Max, but now that he was leading a party with a distinctly libertarian bent, that was speaking truth to excessive government, against high taxes, corporate welfare, identity politics, interest groups and political correctness, I felt it was time to get personally involved in the public debate, or perhaps more accurately, address the growing lack of debate.

 We’re going to hit the reset button on an out of control, relentlessly growing, and misdirected government.

 I realize that the concept of “less government” is new, unfamiliar, or even scary to many Canadians.
 There is much work I must do to do to explain its benefits.